As someone who enjoys the Online marketing world, I have found that, after peeling off the layers, what marketing truly is…is selling.

 Peace is not sexy.

 Most marketing and selling comes down to being entertaining.
 Showcasing the sexy.
-As long as your mind is looking for what is entertaining & what is sexy you will continue to a beggar.
+As long as your mind is looking for what is entertaining and what is sexy, you will continue to be a beggar.

 Those who have not found their true wealth, which is the radiant joy of Being and the deep, unshakable peace that comes with it, are beggars, even if they have great material wealth.
 They are looking outside for scraps of pleasure or fulfillment, for validation, security, or love, while they have a treasure within that not only includes all those things but is infinitely greater than anything the world can offer. – Eckhart Tolle, The Power of Now.